GTNewHorizons/GTNH-Translations/README.md

 4. Add new label for issue.
 5. Run `Sync all to ParaTranz` workflow with the new language code.
 6. Run `Publish nightly lang pack` workflow with the new language code.
+7. (Optional) Run `Upload mod jar translations` workflow to import existing translations in mod jars.
+You can skip this if you don't want.
+Or you can run Python script locally to choose which mod to upload, see [List of available actions](#list-of-available-actions).

 ### How workflows work